mashateayoub/mail-tracker/README.md

 └── views/
     ├── index.ejs       # Dashboard for creating and listing pixels
-    └── logs.ejs        # Displays open logs for a specific pixel
+    └── logs.ejs        # Displays open logs for a specific pixel public/
+└── images/
+    └── pixel.png       # 1×1 transparent PNG used as the tracking pixel
 ```

 ## Contributing